cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/Hairdresser.md

 ---
 section: Katherine
-displayTitle: Les
+displayTitle: Les Échalotes
-uriTitle: Les
+uriTitle: les-echalotes
 ---

-Les Échalotes

 Fuck, it's like when you'd have too much speed,
 Can't stay awake but you never caught any sleep,